July 31, 2019

 Wash items when you return home: After traveling, wash all items that you brought with you on the hottest temperature and dry on a high-heat setting.
 Heat kills bed bugs.

 If you have discovered signs of bed bugs in your home, or you have seen the bugs themselves, don't hesitate to call for assistance.
 Bed bugs can spread quickly and DIY methods of bed bug control are ineffective at best and dangerous at worst.
 Innovative Pest Control offers year-round bed bug prevention for Texas homeowners.
-Don't take chances with these blood-feeding pests in your home.
-Reach out to Innovative today.
+Don't take chances with these blood-feeding pests in your home; reach out to Innovative Pest Control and schedule bed bug control today.